George Greeley: Personal life

 Details about Greeley's first marriage are unknown.
 His marriage to Jan Clayton (1966–68) ended in divorce.
 Greeley died from emphysema at West Hills Hospital and Medical Center in Los Angeles on 26 May 2007, aged 89.
 He was survived by his sister, Louise Wheeler, a brother Herbert, his two sons, Anthony and Edward; and by his long-time companion, actress Teri York.

 Discography

 Capitol Records recordings LP and EP box sets

-In the 1950s it was common practice for some Capitol recordings to be published in both the LP format (10" and 12") and in the EP Box-set format (FBF).
+In the 1950s it was common practice for some Capitol recordings to be published in both the LP format (10-inch and 12-inch) and in the EP box set format (FBF).
 Some LPs were also still being issued on 78 RPM discs (e.g. With a Song in My Heart).
 During the 1950s, many recordings listed as "soundtracks" were actually studio recordings, as the film music was not yet released separately from the film.
 Many of these recordings have been remastered and reissued as CDs.
 EPs are shown separately when not a box set.

 A few Columbia Records recordings are listed here because ownership and labels changed for some artists in the late 1950s, and because Greeley worked for Columbia Pictures.